carlodwek/robo-advisor/README.md

 ## Summary

-This is a Python applciation that provides clients with automatic stock trading recommendations.
+This is a Python application that provides clients with automatic stock trading recommendations.

 ## Setup